Lunch & DinnerSide Dishes

 This recipe is an excellent make-ahead dish to save you time when weeks get busy or the holidays are approaching.
 Since casseroles often taste better after the flavors have had time to meld together, that’s all the more reason to prepare this dish ahead of time.

 The easiest make-ahead method is to roast the Brussels sprouts in advance.
-After trimming and halving them, roast them until lightly caramelized, then allow them to cool completely before storing them in the fridge.
+After trimming and halving them, roast until lightly caramelized, then cool completely before storing in the fridge.

-When you are ready to bake, simply combine the cooked sprouts with the rest of the ingredients in a casserole dish and pop it in the oven.
+When you are ready to bake, simply combine the cooked sprouts with the remaining ingredients in a casserole dish and pop it into the oven.
 Or, you can even assemble the entire casserole a day in advance.
-Cover it tightly and refrigerate, then pull it from the fridge about 20 minutes before baking, to allow it to warm up a bit before putting the cold dish is the oven.
+Cover it tightly and refrigerate, then pull it from the fridge about 20 minutes before baking to let it warm a bit before putting the cold dish in the oven.

 For longer storage, you can also freeze the casserole.
-To freeze, assemble everything but do not bake it.
+To freeze, assemble everything, but do not bake it.
 Wrap it tightly in plastic wrap and foil to prevent freezer burn, and store it in the freezer for up to 2 months.
-When ready to use, thaw it overnight in the fridge and bake as directed in the recipe card.
+When ready to use, thaw overnight in the fridge, then bake as directed in the recipe card.
 It may need an extra 10-15 minutes if you are baking it straight from the fridge.

 How to Store & Reheat Leftovers